 Domestic Violence Defense Lawyer

-They're trying to help the other party but look at the photograph of their injuries.
+They're trying to help the other party, but look at the photograph of their injuries.
 How did they get those injuries?
 Those injuries match up with their story.
 That's what they're going to need to argue.
 That's what they're going to need to prove.

 So, many things are going on in these first-time domestic violence cases.
 Your best first step is to get an attorney who has handled these cases before.
 I've taken hundreds of them.
-Let me guide you through the criminal justice system, make the right moves for you to get the best possible result.
+Let me guide you through the criminal justice system and make the right moves for you to get the best possible result.